EdumndAra/Future-Margin-Visual-Tool/README.md

 Project requirement
 1.Real-time display futures' price & margin.
-2.Can put in futures contract & spot,showing the value of portfolio.
+2.Can put in futures contract & spot, showing the value of the portfolio.

 技术栈
 语言：Python（3.7）